publiccodenet/about/activities/trainings/github-for-newcomers.md

 ---
 type: Guide
-explains: How to learn to use GitHub effectively for working with the Foundation for Public Code projects
+explains: How to learn to use GitHub effectively for working with Foundation for Public Code projects
 ---

 # GitHub for newcomers